s3875131/ICCB/index.md

 ## Why RMIT?
 RMIT has always been a university that i wanted to study in.
 My parents also studied at RMIT and it is also native to the best city in Australia.
-And IT is in the name of the university.